slimphp/Slim-Website/docs/objects/router.md

 ### Using an invokable class

-You do not have to specificy a method in your route callable and can just set it to be an invokable class such as:
+You do not have to specify a method in your route callable and can just set it to be an invokable class such as:

 {% highlight php %}
 class HomeAction